Kitware/SMQTK-Detection/docs/release_notes/pending_release.rst

   instead of integers, reducing the burden of users from having to repeatedly find and allocate the appropriate int-to-label map.

+* Update `CenterNetVisdrone` to lazy load its model on first inference.

+Unit Tests

+* Added unit tests for the `CenterNetVisdrone` plugin.

 Fixes
 -----